MA Film Studies

 Structure

-In your second semester, you’ll have the chance to specialise in areas of your choice.
-Work at Master’s level is frequently led by our cutting-edge research, and you may have the opportunity to experience material informed by the latest developments in film research and theory.
+In your second semester, you’ll have the chance to specialise in areas of your choice, choosing from a range of options that build upon the core ideas and skills learnt in semester one.
+Work at Master’s level is frequently led by our cutting-edge research and informed by the latest developments in film scholarship and theory.

-At the end of the course, you’ll spend the summer researching and writing your dissertation.
-This is your chance to use the knowledge you have been building throughout your MA to develop your own piece of self-devised and self-directed study supported by experts in the field.
+Across the degree you'll also benefit from training in key digital research and communication methods that will offer valuable transferable skills as well as inform your independent research project which will be written in the summer semester.
+This is your chance to use the knowledge you’ve been building throughout your MA to develop your own piece of self-devised and self-directed study supported by experts in the field.

 Compulsory Modules